MarineBioAcousticsRC/Triton/README.md

 If you do not have a Matlab installation, please check out out our [standalone version](https://github.com/MarineBioAcousticsRC/Triton-Compiled).

+Non-GitHub Users: You can obtain all of the source code by clicking the green "code" button and selecting "Download ZIP".
+However we encourage you to clone the repository so that you can easily recieve updates and bug fixes.

 Current and past funders include:
 - NOAA Protected Species Toolbox Initiative
 - NAVFAC Living Marine Resources Program